edcedcedcedc/computer-science-curriculum-ossu/README.md

 ### 04/02/2024 Achieved First Milestone 🎉

 - Completed Algebra 1, Algebra 2, High School Geometry, and Trigonometry courses – prerequisites for OSSU.
-Ready for the next challenge!
+Ready for the next challenge.

 ### 06/02/2024